getify/You-Dont-Know-JS/scope & closures/apC.md

 obj.cool(); // awesome?
 ```

-Without getting too much into the weeds here, the `var self = this` "solution" just ends-around the whole problem of understanding and properly using `this` binding, and instead falls back to something we're perhaps more comfortable with: lexical scope. `self` becomes just an identifier that can be resolved via lexical scope and closure, and cares not what happened to the `this` binding along the way.
+Without getting too much into the weeds here, the `var self = this` "solution" just dispenses with the whole problem of understanding and properly using `this` binding, and instead falls back to something we're perhaps more comfortable with: lexical scope. `self` becomes just an identifier that can be resolved via lexical scope and closure, and cares not what happened to the `this` binding along the way.

 People don't like writing verbose stuff, especially when they do it over and over again.
 So, a motivation of ES6 is to help alleviate these scenarios, and indeed, *fix* common idiom problems, such as this one.